What is CAGIS?

 We are surrounded by STEM in our current knowledge-based society.
 Having literacy in STEM is becoming increasingly important, from decoding fact from fiction in the media to having the skills to be competitive on the job market.

 Sometimes kids become turned off STEM as they get older because of pressures in school or stereotypes they encounter in society.
 Other kids love STEM but aren’t able to experience as much as they would like in their classrooms.
-These challenges can affect girls and gender diverse youth more than boys (see Research)
+These challenges can affect girls and gender-diverse youth more than boys (see Research).

 CAGIS takes STEM out of the classroom and uses a multi-faceted approach that has been shown to develop girls’ interest in STEM.